 If that’s not disturbing enough, plastic also is making its way into our food chain.
 Researchers from the University of California-Davis and the University of Hasanuddin in Indonesia looked into this issue further.
 In 2015, they tested a small but varied sample of fish to see how much anthropogenic debris (product that originates from human activity) was sold for human consumption.
 The results were astounding.

 Testing at markets in California found that 33 percent of individual fish and 67 percent of all species contained anthropogenic debris.
 In fish sampled at markets in Makassar, Indonesia, researchers found that 28 percent of individual fish and 55 percent of all species contained anthropogenic debris.

 According to these researchers, anthropogenic debris has the potential to harm biological systems in both fish and people by killing cells, causing inflammation and injuring tissue in the gastrointestinal tract.
 Where there’s debris in water, the scientists pointed out, there’s also usually a cocktail of chemicals.
 And when humans eat fish from a marine environment full of plastic, it’s plausible they’re also consuming some of the debris the fish ate or were exposed to.

 This is all to say that plastic has invaded every part of our lives, including our beaches and seafood.
 We can probably all agree it’ll take much more than banning single-use straws to win the war against plastic.
 But legislation and ordinances curtailing their use can be a small victory in a much bigger battle.

 Maddie Hunt is an editorial assistant for the Environmental Health Sciences Center (EHSC) at UC Davis.
-A sophomore majoring in Animal Sciences, she co-owns a lamb breeding business with her family in Tulare, California and is studying to be a veterinarian.
+A sophomore majoring in global disease biology, she plans to attend nursing school and specialize in infectious disease control.